 Walking distance to the river pier and major sights: Sathon pier is a saver when it comes to Bangkok sightseeing and old city visits, namely the 2 biggest monuments, Grand Palace and Wat Arun.
 Sathon Pier is only a few minutes walk from Silom which again is a lifesaver as you don’t need to grab a taxi and get stuck in traffic.
 The boat ride in the Chao Praya River is a great experience for the little ones.

 Great Food and Markets: Despite the lack of major tourist attractions, Silom is a lively neighbourhood.
 Whether it's the various handicraft night markets (like Bangrak Bazaar📌) or the plethora of dining options that tickle your fancy, a night out in Silom is a must on every itinerary.
 Having said that, Silom is home to some of the best fine dining restaurants with relatively lower prices compared to their European counterparts.
 Check my dining recommendations in the next section.
-Also, just behind the Sky Bar skyscraper there's a big department store with a supermarket, Robinson📌, with all necessary toiletries and western branded pharmaceuticals you will need for the little ones (nappies, dummies, wipes, lotions, creams, etc).
+Also, just behind the Sky Bar skyscraper, there's a big department store with a supermarket, Tops Robinson📌, with all the necessary toiletries and western branded pharmaceuticals you will need for the little ones (nappies, dummies, wipes, lotions, creams, etc).

 Cooking classes: For Thai food lovers (like myself) who are seeking to acquire new cooking skills and techniques, I recommend Shompong📌 cookery school in Silom, one of the best in the city which also gives away a cookbook to take home after the class.